-7.4.4 Over Temperature Protection
+7.7.4 Over Temperature Protection

-As soon as the temperature of load's internal heat sinks reaches a level greater than 85° C (180° F), the Over temperature protection is triggered.
-The Digital Current Meter's LCD display will indicate "OTP".
-The Load will turn load to OFF state internally.
+As soon as the temperature of load's internal heat sinks reaches a level greater than 85° C (180° F), the over temperature protection is triggered.
+The digital current meter's LCD display will indicate "OTP".
+The Load will turn to the OFF state internally.